cherasimarjeet/hackchd/hack/Project(Working Code)/Backend/online-challan/README.md

 ## Postgres Instance Configuration
 In order to use your instance please update the [ Database Configuration Section ] section in ```src/main/resources/dev/application.properties```

+## Setup database:
+Download and install Postgresql from ```curl "https://www.enterprisedb.com/downloads/postgres-postgresql-downloads"``` Select version as 9.6.5 and appropiate OS version While installation it asks for password which I had given as manmohan.

+In addition you would have to create DB : name- STMS, use pgAdmin which comes as part of postgresql intallation.

 ```
 #
 # [ Database Configuration Section ]